USA Track & Field: Controversy

 In 2016, Vin Lananna was elected president of USATF.
-On February 18, 2018, Lananna was place on "temporary administrative leave" pending a federal investigation by the Federal Bureau of Investigation and Internal Revenue Service into possible criminal conflict of interest in regards to the awarding of the 2021 World Championships in Athletics to Eugene, Oregon.
-Lananna was also the long time president of TrackTown USA, the hosting organization for the World Championships and had hosted the 2016 IAAF World Indoor Championships.
-Lananna is also an Associate Athletic Director at the University of Oregon, the host stadium of the event.
-Lamine Diack was the IAAF president in April 2015 at the time of the award and is under house arrest in France on charges of corruption.
-The 2021 Championships was awarded in an unconventional fashion, without the usual formal bidding process.
-The selection of the host city was announced on April 16, 2015 in Beijing.
-Eugene previously did put in a bid for the 2019 World Championships, losing to Qatar.
-The choice of Eugene will make the 2021 event the first held in the United States.
-Runner's World magazine reported that Eugene's selection by World Athletics, then known as the International Association of Athletics Federations, was an "unusual move".
-They report the choice of Eugene will make the 2021 event "the first held in the United States."
-The event will be the second held in North America, after Edmonton, Alberta, Canada in 2001.
+On February 18, 2018, Lananna was place on "temporary administrative leave" pending a federal investigation by the Federal Bureau of Investigation and the Internal Revenue Service into possible criminal conflict of interest regarding the awarding of the 2021 World Championships in Athletics to Eugene, Oregon.
+Lananna was also the longtime president of TrackTown USA, the hosting organization for the World Championships.
+Lananna was also an Associate Athletic Director at the University of Oregon, the host stadium of the event.
+Lamine Diack was the IAAF president in April 2015 at the time of the award, and was under house arrest in France on charges of corruption.
+The 2021 Championships were awarded in an unconventional fashion, without the usual formal bidding process.
+The selection of the host city was announced on April 16, 2015, in Beijing.
+Eugene had previously put in a bid for the 2019 World Championships, losing to Qatar.
+The choice of Eugene made the 2021 event the first held in the United States.
+Runner's World magazine reported that Eugene's selection by World Athletics, then known as IAAF, was an "unusual move".
+The event was the second held in North America, after Edmonton, Alberta, Canada, in 2001.
 The Guardian reported that the lack of bidding triggered concern in European cities that had bid to host the event.

-They quoted Lamine Diack, IAAF president, who justified the lack of bidding with the claim the selection of Eugene to host the event, "enables us to take advantage of a unique opportunity to host a financially successful tournament that may never arise again."
+They quoted Diack, IAAF president, who justified the lack of bidding with the claim the selection of Eugene to host the event, as saying that it "enables us to take advantage of a unique opportunity to host a financially successful tournament that may never arise again."

-Despite this, the lack of bidding for the 2021 event was not unprecedented: the 2007 World Championships were awarded to Osaka, Japan, without bidding.
-On July 17, 2018, Lananna also resigned as president of TrackTown USA, but has not left his position at the University.
-Since February 18, 2018, the interim USATF president has been Mike Conley.
+The lack of bidding for the 2021 event was not unprecedented: the 2007 World Championships were awarded to Osaka, Japan, without bidding.
+On July 17, 2018, Lananna also resigned as president of TrackTown USA, but did not leave his position at the university at that time.
+As of February 18, 2018, the interim USATF president was Mike Conley.